This Week's Headlines

 Heavey Trash Map

-While the City of Houston’s new heavy trash pickup schedule, implemented this past November, was intended to simplify things, it has had the converse effect of confusing many South Belt residents, as the community is no longer divided by Beltway 8 as it was before.
-Most South Belt residents live in Zone 9 (pictured above in green) and now have their pickup dates on the second Thursday of the month.
-Residents living north of Fuqua and west of the Gulf Freeway (shown above in blue Zone 10) now have their dates on the second Friday of the month, and residents living north of Beltway 8 and east of the Gulf Freeway (pictured above in lavender Zone 7) now have their dates on the second Tuesday of the month.
-Tree waste and junk waste collection still take place in alternating months.
+Residents living north of Fuqua and west of the Gulf Freeway are in Zone 10 and now have their dates on the second Friday of the month, and residents living north of Beltway 8 and east of the Gulf Freeway are in Zone 7 and now have their dates on the second Tuesday of the month.

 Whom Do I Call; City, County or . . . ?